alexbrandsen/machine-learning-with-WEKA/README.md

 ## Presentation

-Presentation should contain the following elements:
+Presentations should contain the following elements:

 - An introduction to the problem (summary of paper/thesis)
 - A short description of the data (what is the class, how many classes are there, what type of data is used as features)
 - A results table (F1, precision and recall for each class) of the best performing Machine Learning algorithm (you can copy this from Weka)
 - A brief explanation of the Machine Learning method you got the best results with (read up on the algorithm on Wikipedia)
 - Optional: anything interesting you found during your experiments (think of classes with very high or very low F1, or increasing the F1 by removing columns)
+- Summarise your findings.
+Do you think AI can take over from archaeologists for this task?